Hefty Recycling Bags Settlement — File by Oct. 1, 2026

 What Is Greenwashing?

 Greenwashing is when a company makes misleading claims about the environmental benefits of its products.
 In this case, the Arizona AG alleged that Hefty’s “Recycling” bags packaging — including the word “Recycling,” images of bags filled with recyclable bottles and cans, and phrases like “reduce your environmental impact” and “avoid the landfill” — implied the bags could be used for general curbside recycling.
-In reality, the bags themselves are not recyclable in Arizona’s municipal recycling programs and could actually cause recyclable contents placed inside them to be diverted to a landfill.
-The bags could also become entangled in recycling facility equipment, forcing shutdowns.
+The state alleged that, in reality, the bags themselves are not recyclable in Arizona’s municipal recycling programs and could actually cause recyclable contents placed inside them to be diverted to a landfill, and that the bags could become entangled in recycling-facility equipment.

 How to File a Complaint for the Hefty Bags Settlement